Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Results

 To confirm the above critical threshold (in $Wi$), we also tested slightly supercritical Weissenberg numbers, i.e. $Wi = 5.55$, $5.6$, $5.75$, which are found to be unstable.
 Due to their proximity to $Wi_c$, we did not include the corresponding data in the regression, because in those cases much longer time series would be needed to converge to a fully developed state.
 This is typical for linear instabilities, as it is due to the so-called critical slowing down, a phenomenon that implies exponentially diverging relaxation times for small perturbations if $Wi \rightarrow Wi_c$.
 Finally, we further provide a visual confirmation that our computation of $Wi_c$ based on $\Phi_{u_r}(r=0.351)$ is reliable.
 Specifically, in Fig.~\ref{fig:Secondary_flow_strength}, we also show the radial velocity field for $Wi = 5$, $6$ and $25$ all over the domain.
 These three snapshots provide a qualitative understanding of the robustness of our criterion.
 In fact, one can readily remark that no significant perturbation is observed for $Wi = 5 \approx 0.9\times Wi_c$, unlike for $Wi = 6 \approx 1.1\times Wi_c$, where the secondary flow strength in the radial direction is $\approx 5\times 10^{-3}$.

-In order to provide further support to the bifurcation type identified, we carried out two more simulations starting from fully developed conditions at $Wi = 50$ and suddenly decreasing $Wi$ to $Wi = 6$ and $7$.
-The corresponding results (green markers in Fig.~\ref{fig:Secondary_flow_strength}) almost perfectly overlap with the measures of the order parameter made by ramping up the Weissenberg number from rest (red markers).
+To further explore the type of bifurcation identified, we carried out four more simulations starting from fully developed conditions at $Wi = 50$ and suddenly decreasing $Wi$ to $Wi = (5,6,7,8)$.
+The corresponding results (green markers in Fig.~\ref{fig:Secondary_flow_strength}b) almost perfectly overlap with the measures of the order parameter made by ramping up the Weissenberg number from rest (red markers).
 Note that, as the selected order parameter involves a temporal average, a perfect superposition cannot be expected.
 However, after cross-checking the time series, we remark that the resulting chaotic dynamics observed by ramping up (red markers) and ramping down (green markers) in $Wi$ lead to chaotic secondary flows with the same amplitude in $u_r$.
-We can therefore safely claim that our numerical simulations demonstrate, up to their computational precision, that the instability is of linear supercritical nature, as it does not admit any hysteresis loop.
-This is quantitatively illustrated in Table~\ref{tab:Instability}, where the values of the order parameter versus $Wi$ are provided for both ramping-up (symbol $\uparrow$) and ramping-down (symbol $\downarrow$) protocols.
+We can therefore safely claim that our numerical simulations demonstrate, up to their computational precision, that the instability is compatible with a linear supercritical nature, as it does not admit any hysteresis loop.
+This is quantitatively illustrated in Table~\ref{tab:Instability}, where the values of the order-parameter versus $Wi$ are provided for both ramping-up (symbol $\uparrow$) and ramping-down (symbol $\downarrow$) protocols.
+An important remark is now in order.
+Since no time-marching simulation or experiment can exclude that an instability is subcritical, as they cannot approach the critical threshold due to the critical slowing down, a backward bifurcation with a small hysteresis loop could always been hiding in the (small but finite) interval $Wi_c \pm \delta Wi$ that experiments and time-marching simulations are limited to.
+We emphasize, however, that even if the bifurcation has a very narrow subcritical hysteresis cycle that we could not detect, such a local feature remains confined to $Wi \in (1\pm 0.1)\times Wi_c $ and does not limit the validity of the results presented in this study.

+In summary, taking into account also the detailed linear stability analysis reported in~\cite{Beneitez2025} (see Appendix~C for a comprehensive comparison), we conclude that the present instability can be due to: (i) a linear mechanism for a weakly two-dimensional Taylor-Couette flow, (ii) non-modal transient growth of small, yet not infinitesimal, perturbations or (iii) to a non-linear mechanism similar to what observed in Newtonian pipe flows, which are linearly stable but non-linearly unstable to finite perturbations.
+We further stress that, for a three-dimensional Taylor-Couette flow, Sch\"afer et al.~\cite{schaefer2018} showed that Linear Stability Analysis (LSA) is accurate for asymptotically small curvatures, i.e. $\chi =(R_o-R_i)/R_i \ll1$, but fails to predict the experimental instability onset for $\chi \gtrsim \mathcal{O}(0.1)$.
+In our set-up, $\chi = \eta^{-1} -1 = 3$ and the disagreement between LSA and our simulations is therefore in agreement with the experimental evidence reported by Sch\"afer et al.~\cite{schaefer2018}.